thruthesky/easy_packages/easychat/README.md

 ## Chat join

 - `/chat/joins/<uid>/<room-id> { ... }`: This is the relation ship bewteen who joined which room.
-  - To list 1:1 chat rooms, it can query like `FirebaseDatabase.instance.ref('chat/joins/' + myUid).orderByChild('singleChatOrder');`
+  - To list 1:1 chat rooms, it can query like `FirebaseDatabase.instance.ref('chat/joins/' + myUid).orderByChild('singleOrder');`
-- `singleChatOrder`: Ordering single chat.
+- `singleOrder`: Ordering single chat.
 It only exists if it is single chat.
-- `groupChatOrder`: Ordering group chat.
+- `groupOrder`: Ordering group chat.
 It only exists if it's group chat.
-- `openChatOrder`: Ordering open chat.
+- `openOrder`: Ordering open chat.
 It only exists if it's a open gruop chat.
-It will also have `groupChatOrder`.
+It will also have `groupOrder`.

 ## Chat setting